-The discovery of two-dimensional (2D) honeycomb structures of graphene are considered one of the most important discoveries in the field of physics and materials science~\cite{1K.
+The discovery of two-dimensional (2D) honeycomb structures of graphene is considered one of the most important discoveries in the field of physics and materials science~\cite{1K.
 S.-Science-2004}.
-The unique outstanding physical and chemical properties of graphene open up upsurge in the study of 2D materials.
+The unique outstanding physical and chemical properties of graphene have led to an upsurge in the study of 2D materials.
 Then, a large number of 2D layered materials have been reported, including hexagonal boron nitride~\cite{2K.
 Novoselov-Proc.-2004,3C.
 Jin-Phys.
 Rev. Lett.-2009}, transition metal dichalcogenides (TMDs)~\cite{4M.
 Chhowalla-Nat.
 Chem.-2013,5K.
 F.-Phys.
 Rev. Lett.-2010,6A.
 Splendiani-Nano Lett.-2010}, silicene~\cite{9B.
 Lalmi-Appl.
 Phys.
 Lett.-2010,10S.-C-Phys.
 Rev. Lett.-2014,11M.
 Yang-Front.
-Phys.-2015} have infinite prospects for various applications.
+Phys.-2015} have shown great potential for various applications.
 2D Janus monolayers show novel physical and chemical properties, such as piezoelectric polarization~\cite{12C.
 Zhang-Nano Lett.-2019}, Rashba effect~\cite{9Q.-F.-Phys.
 Rev. B-2017,10T.
 Hu-Phys.
 Rev. B-2018}, and catalytic performance~\cite{13D.
 Er-Nano Lett.-2018,14X.
 Ma-J. Mater.
 Chem.
 A-2018}, which open up new possibilities in the field of 2D materials.
-The Janus In$_2$SeTe is synthesized by substituting one layer of Se atoms with Te atoms to break the inversion symmetry of InSe, which possesses transport characteristics that is superior to InSe monolayer~\cite{22W.
+The Janus In$_2$SeTe is synthesized by substituting one layer of Se atoms with Te atoms to break the inversion symmetry of InSe, which possesses transport characteristics that are superior to InSe monolayer~\cite{22W.
 Wan-J. Phys-2019}.
-Similarly, Janus In$_2$SSe monolayer has an indirect-direct bandgap transition due to broken vertical symmetry~\cite{27A.
+Similarly, the Janus In$_2$SSe monolayer has an indirect-direct bandgap transition due to broken vertical symmetry~\cite{27A.
 Kandemir-Phys.
 Rev. B-2018}.
 2D Janus PdXO (X= S, Se, Te) monolayers with high electron mobility have good potential for applications in future nanodevices~\cite{23T.
 V.Vu-RSC Adv.-2022}.
 For Janus TMDs materials, the MXY (M = Mo, W; X, Y = S, Se, Te; X $\neq$ Y) monolayers show excellent intrinsic dipole and piezoelectric effects~\cite{12L.
 Dong-ACS Nano-2017}.